 Again, the types of questions you're asking in your interview need to be based on the information you're trying to glean from this part of the process.
 Whether you choose to use trait-based questions, competency-based questions or questions to evaluate a candidate's capability to perform essential aspects of the role, just make sure they're designed to help you understand which candidate is the strongest fit.

-A common – and evidence-supported – interview question type is one that is based on past behavior.
+A common – and evidence-supported – interview question type is the behavioral interview question, which is based on past behavior.
 These questions work well, as they require candidates to have experience in the attribute being evaluated and insight into their professional approach.
-Here’s an example: “Tell me about a time when you deal with a challenging customer.”
-If a candidate can confidently answer this question type, it often substantiates the skills they have listed on their resume.
+This type of question asks candidates to describe specific past experiences that demonstrate relevant skills or competencies.

 Both question types have been shown to relate to job performance, so choose whichever is most suited to your candidate pool.
 And be sure to consider how each question helps you gain insight into who will be best suited for the position, based on the traits you've designed the questions around.